How to watch Married at First Sight Australia online anywhere in the world

 How to watch Married at First Sight Australia in the UK

-Some seasons of Married at First Sight Australia are available to stream on for free on Channel 4's on-demand service All4 (opens in new tab), and others are on Sky TV.
-However, not all seasons are, and you'll have to use the VPN strategy above to watch the rest.
+Seasons four to ten of Married at First Sight Australia are available to stream for free on Channel 4's on-demand service All4, and others are on Sky TV.
+However, if you want to watch the earlier seasons you'll have to use the VPN strategy above.

 Claire is Assistant Managing Editor at What To Watch and has been a journalist for over 15 years, writing about everything from soaps and TV to beauty, entertainment, and even the Royal Family.
 After starting her career at a soap magazine, she ended up staying for 13 years, and over that time she’s pulled pints in the Rovers Return, sung karaoke in the Emmerdale village hall, taken a stroll around Albert Square, and visited Summer Bay Surf Club in sunny Australia.